marcusoftnet/marcusoftnet.github.io/_posts/2007-06-04-teamsystem-msbuild-and-clickonce.md

 TeamSystem-build-engine when the sourcefiles are retrieved from SourceControl) I do the following:

-1. Check out Version.txt which is a file with the versionnumber
+1. Check out Version.txt which is a file with the version number
 2. Check out Soulution.vb.
 This is a AssemblyInfo-file that is shared (linked-in) in all the projects of our solution.
-In this way we can get the same versionnumber for all our assemblies.
+In this way we can get the same version number for all our assemblies.
-3. Update the Versionnumber by incrementing the revsionnumber with one.
+3. Update the version number by incrementing the revsionnumber with one.
    For this we used the \<Version\>-task from MSBuild Community Task
    like:
    <span